ezEngine/ezEngine/Documentation/ThirdPartyLibs.md

   * [Lua](http://www.lua.org/): The Lua scripting language.
 Can be used directly or through ezLuaWrapper for easier access to common functionality.
   * [mikktspace] (http://mmikkelsen3d.blogspot.ie/): Tangent space generation code by Morten S. Mikkelsen.
 See https://wiki.blender.org/index.php/Dev:Shading/Tangent_Space_Normal_Maps for more information.
 It is used by ezGeometry.
   * [Silk Icons](http://www.famfamfam.com/lab/icons/silk): Icons from this set are used by some of our tools.
+  * [Microsoft DirectXTex] (https://github.com/Microsoft/DirectXTex): Used by the ezTexConv tool for block compression.